UrbanTide/URQL/README.md

 - `eq(property,value) ` - Filters for objects where the specified property's value is equal to the provided value
 - `in(property,(valueA,valueB,...)) ` - Filters for objects where the specified property's value is in the comma-separated array of values
 - `lt(property,value) ` - Filters for objects where the specified property's value is less than the provided value
-- `le(property,value) ` - Filters for objects where the specified property's value is less than or equal to the provided value
+- `le(property,value,interval) ` - Filters for objects where the specified property's value is less than or equal to the provided value, can also accept date_math: (property,-1M,M)
 - `gt(property,value) ` - Filters for objects where the specified property's value is greater than the provided value
-- `ge(property,value) ` - Filters for objects where the specified property's value is greater than or equal to the provided value
+- `ge(property,value,interval) ` - Filters for objects where the specified property's value is greater than or equal to the provided value, can also accept date_math: (property,-1M,M)
 - `ne(property,value) ` - Filters for objects where the specified property's value is not equal to the provided value

 #### Freetext query